eleonorecrespo/cleaningdataR/README.md

 2nd dataset:
 Creates an tidy data set with the average of each variable for each activity and each subject.
-The end result is shown in the file cleaning.txt.
+The end result is shown in the file tidy.txt.